Samadhi Chronicles -

 Photos of various hybrid varieties in different stages of bloom.
 Photos showing lilies - Note stamen cluster in center with NO seedpod.

 paintings by Emily Eden between 18366 and 1842 Bombay, India "Flowers principally wild from Mahableshwar" (a village and hill station in Maharashtra, western India, about 90 miles southeast of Mumbai (previously Bombay) including this illustration entitled "The Lotus" [Sacred Lotus, Nelumbo nucifera Gaertn].

-Egyptian Blue "Lotus" or Nymphaea caerulea which is actually know today to be a blue water lily, Many people misunderstand that Lotus is Nelumbo nucifera, actually Nelumbo nucifera is never found in a blue color.
+Egyptian Blue "Lotus" or Nymphaea caerulea Google image gallery showing Wikipedia's white water lily compared to a collection of blue-colored lilys.
+Many people misunderstand that Lotus is Nelumbo nucifera, actually Nelumbo nucifera is never found in a blue color.